 Altitude gain is not very high each day.
 Make sure that you don’t ascend to a very high altitude a day.
 You must go slow during your treks so that your body gets good acclimatization.

 Your journey to the Everest Base Camp will cover altitudes of 1,400 m to 5,500 m.
 You should understand that the environment you face at the lower elevation does not come close to the environment at a higher elevation.
 There are health complications when your body is exposed to such a high elevation.
 Altitude Sickness is one of the medical conditions you might face if you don’t prepare well to cope with the altitude.

 Altitude sickness is the physiological changes in your body at high altitudes.
 You will experience rapid, deep breathing.
 Experiences like this are common.
 The symptoms can be cured by allowing your body to acclimate for 1-2 days after your arrival.
 Oximeters can be helpful to detect the effects of altitude sickness.

 Enough time should be used by the body to cope with the diminishing oxygen levels.
 I advise you to take your time.
-Breathe ease and continue on your trail nicely and easy.
+Breathe with ease and continue on your trail nicely and easily.
 Create a slow pace with proper rest and breathe normally.

 Altitude sickness affects people of all ages and has physical and medical conditions.
 Even the same person might have different experiences while completing the same trek.

 - Shortness of breath